gbif/data-blog/content/post/2023-11-01-improve-identifier-stability.md

 ![Fig.1 The URL remains if the occurrenceID did not change.
 The URL is deprecated and a new URL is issued if the occurrenceID changed.](/content/post/2023-11-01-improve-identifier-stability/change_of_occurrenceIDs.png)

-The example above uses a so-called “triplet”, the combination of the **`institutionCode`**, **`collectionCode`** and **`catalogNumber`** for `occurenceID`s (such as `urn:catalog:UWBM:Bird:89776`).
+The example above uses a so-called “triplet”, the combination of the **`institutionCode`**, **`collectionCode`** and **`catalogNumber`** for `occurrenceID`s (such as `urn:catalog:UWBM:Bird:89776`).
 However, using meaningless string or integer values is generally recommended for IDs.
 Currently there are no strict rules for `occurrenceID`s aside from the uniqueness within a dataset.
 After the discussions with our community (such as [this GitHub issue](https://github.com/tdwg/dwc/issues/491)), GBIF has moved towards recommending meaningless `occurrenceID`s to promote **persistent identifiers**.
 A globally unique identifier such as UUID (e.g. `000866d2-c177-4648-a200-ead4007051b9`) can be one of the best practices as recommended by [TDWG here](http://rs.tdwg.org/dwc/terms/occurrenceID).

 Please do not worry if you have already used the triplet or other meaningful content for `occurrenceID`s in your published datasets.
-In case you change `occurrenceID`s, there is a way to migrate gbifIDs and URLs from old `occurenceID`s to new `occurrenceID`s which will be more explained in the following sections.
+In case you change `occurrenceID`s, there is a way to migrate gbifIDs and URLs from old `occurrenceID`s to new `occurrenceID`s which will be more explained in the following sections.

 > Note: If you change `catalogNumber`, the former `catalogNumber` can be filled out in `otherCatalogNumbers` which is used for data-clustering (see [this blog post](https://data-blog.gbif.org/post/clustering-occurrences/)).

 ## Three options to deal with identifier issues

 Data ingestion initiates after publishers update and publish a dataset on hosting web services.
-During the identifier validation, the system counts occurrence records and checks the portion of new `occurenceID`s.
+During the identifier validation, the system counts occurrence records and checks the portion of new `occurrenceID`s.
 If this exceeds 50% of the record count, the data ingestion will be paused creating an issue on [GitHub](https://github.com/gbif/ingestion-management/issues) on a per-dataset basis.

 We offer three options to deal with the identifier issues.
 | Number | Option | Who can do this | What happens after |